 How to Backup Data Before Flashing a Custom ROM

-One of the biggest advantages of Android devices is the freedom most manufacturers give you to go beyond the default operating system.
-You can personalize your phone by installing a specific custom ROM.
-However, this process does come with some risks — such as permanently erasing all your data or, in the worst-case scenario, bricking your phone (making it unusable unless you want to use it for spare parts).
+One of the biggest advantages of Android devices is the freedom that most manufacturers give you to go beyond the default operating system.
+You can personalize your phone even further by installing a specific custom ROM.
+However, this process does come with some risks—such as permanently erasing all your data or, in the worst-case scenario, “bricking” your phone (making it unusable unless you need spare parts).

 It’s important to back up your data before attempting to install a ROM

-Given these possibilities, it’s essential to take precautions by backing up your data before you begin.
-Doing so can make the entire flashing process much smoother and worry-free.
-In this guide, we’ll walk you through several easy methods to back up your data before flashing a custom ROM.
+Because of these risks, it’s essential to take precautions by backing up your data before you start.
+This can make the entire flashing process much smoother and less stressful.
+In this guide, we’ll walk you through several easy methods to back up your data before you install a custom ROM.

 1. Backup via Google One